jmellicker/j_/README.md

 allButLastItemOf(x) // => 'cat.dog.dolphin'
 ```

-All string ops will auto-detect a period or comma delimiter.
-If you are using a different delimiter, pass it as the last argument:
+All ops will auto-detect ',' '.' '/' & '|' in that order.
+For a different delimiter, pass it as the last argument:

 ```javascript
 x = 'cat|dog|dolphin|shark'